intel-iot-roadshow/roadshow-docs/README.md

 gem install jekyll
 ```

+If you look at the Gemfile, there is one Ruby dependency (`github-pages`) which can be installed using Bundler (`bundle install`) or directly (`gem install github-pages`).

 ## Previewing site locally

-Run the following command, then visit http://localhost:4000/.
+Run the following command from the root folder (the one that contains `_config.yml`), then visit http://localhost:4000/.

 ```
 jekyll serve